 How Did Quest 3 Change Mixed Reality Game Design?

 Quest 3's full-colour, high-resolution passthrough at 18 pixels per degree of arc transformed Mixed Reality from a gimmick into a genuine game design platform.
-Mixed Reality on Quest 2 was a curiosity — a black-and-white passthrough view that felt more like a tech demo than a compelling medium.
 Having shipped a title on Quest 3 and worked extensively with the platform's MR SDK, I want to share the design lessons that surprised me most.

 - Anchor game state to semantic room elements (floor, walls, desk), not absolute world coordinates.